Good Morning Glory Muffins

 Use your favorite ground chili.
 The ground chili I used has a bright flavored heat, not a smokey one.
-Sorry I do not know the name of it.
-I started with a quarter teaspoon of ground chili then added a little more later.
+Unfortunately, I do not know the name of it.
+I started with a quarter teaspoon of ground chili then added extra chili as needed.
 This meal is not about the heat, but about the balance of heat and sweetness.

 Square Meal Round Table’s Rainbow Carrot and Ricotta Tart

 The Cooking of Joy’s Candied Carrot Rose Tart